ejholmes/metaforce/README.md

 ## Version History
 **HEAD**

+* Added a logger for logging requests.
-* Allow api version to be set when calling `Metaforce::Metadata::Client.describe`
+* Allow api version to be set when calling `Metaforce::Metadata::Client.describe`.

 **0.3.2** (February 3, 2012)